Koha-Community/kohadocs/source/searching.rst

 author, by title, by call number, by dates, or by popularity (which uses the information on total issues found in the items table).
-If you would prefer a different default sort, you can set :ref:`defaultSortField <defaultsortfield-&-defaultsortorder-label>` to one of the other choices in Administration > System Preferences > Searching.
+If you would prefer a different default sort, you can set :ref:`defaultSortField <defaultsortfield-and-defaultsortorder-label>` to one of the other choices in Administration > System Preferences > Searching.

 .. _search-results-label: